WONDERFUL PANAMA CITY & THE PANAMA CANAL - COPA AIRLINES STOPOVER

 Your expedition boat will allow for close approximations to rainforest-covered islands (former hill tops) in Gatun Lake to search for White-faced Capuchin, Mantled Howler Monkey, Central American spider monkey, and Geoffrey’s Tamarin.

-After enjoying some snacks on the boat observing the large cargo ships in the background transiting the Panama Canal, return back to your hotel early afternoon.
+After enjoying a picnic lunch on the boat observing the large cargo ships in the background transiting the Panama Canal, return back to your hotel early afternoon.

 DAY 4 - Depart Panama